drdominicsingaraj/ccp/docker.md

 Open a web browser and navigate to `http://localhost:8080` to see your custom NGINX page.

 Remember to replace `my-custom-nginx` with the name you want for your Docker image and `my-nginx-container` with the name you want for your container.

+## DockerHub Repository Overview

+DockerHub is a service provided by Docker that serves as the world's largest container registry.
+Here's what you can do with DockerHub:

+### Find and Pull Images

+- Access a vast library of community and official images for your projects.

+### Push and Store Images

+- Upload your custom images for easy distribution and version control.

+### Automated Builds

+- Connect to GitHub or Bitbucket for automated image builds with code changes.

+### Webhooks and Integration

+- Set up webhooks for triggering actions in other services when an image is pushed.

+For more information or to start using DockerHub, visit the official website or read the documentation.

+## Amazon ECR (Elastic Container Registry)

+Amazon ECR is a fully managed Docker container registry provided by AWS.
+It allows developers to store, manage, and deploy Docker container images.
+It's integrated with Amazon ECS and EKS, simplifying your development to production workflow.

+## Amazon ECS (Elastic Container Service)

+Amazon ECS is a fully managed container orchestration service provided by AWS.
+It allows you to run, manage, and scale containerized applications using Docker containers.
+ECS can be used with AWS Fargate, which is a serverless compute engine that removes the need to provision and manage servers.

+## Amazon EKS (Elastic Kubernetes Service)

+Amazon EKS is a managed service that makes it easier to run Kubernetes on AWS without needing to install, operate, and maintain your own Kubernetes control plane.
+It automates the deployment, scaling, and management of containerized applications and integrates with AWS services for secure networking, monitoring, and scaling.